AlessandroZ/BeRoot/Linux/README.md

 SUID (Set owner User ID up on execution) is a special type of file permissions given to a file.
 SUID is defined as giving temporary permissions to a user to run a program/file with the permissions of the file owner rather that the user who runs it.
 So if suid file is owned by root, you should execute it using root privilege.

-BeRoot prints all suid files because a manually analyse should be done on each binary.
+BeRoot prints all suid files because a manual analysis should be done on each binary.
 However, it realizes some actions:
 * checks if we have write permissions on these binary (why not ? :))
-* checks if a GTFOBins is used as suid to be able to execute system commands using it (remember you could have suid GTFOBins without beeing able to exectute commands - checks GTFOBins section with the false positive example using __mount__).
+* checks if a GTFOBins is used as suid to be able to execute system commands using it (remember you could have suid GTFOBins without being able to execute commands - checks GTFOBins section with the false positive example using __mount__).
 * checks if system function (from libc) is used.
 If so, try to check if a bin is called without using an absolute path (some false positive could occurs in this check).
 For more information check the PATH environment variable section.
 * checks if an exec function (from libc) is used.
 If so, try to find a file with writable access.